Dhaka District: National Museum

 In the old European quarter of Dhaka, the museum contains many interesting collections, including sculptures and paintings of the Hindu, Buddhist and Muslim periods.
 One kilometre from the hotel.

 Bara Katra

-Bara Katra was built between 1644 and 1646 CE to be the official residence of Mughal prince Shah Shuja, the second son of emperor Shah Jahan.
+Bara Katra was built between 1644 and 1646 CE to be the official residence of Mughal prince Shah Shuja, the second son of the emperor Shah Jahan.
 The prince endowed it to his diwan and the builder of the serai, Abul Qasim.